Mathnerd01/Defend-the-castle/README.md

 - Code explanation can be found in the file: "The More You Know."
 - Java code location: app\src\main\java
 - XML code and Drowable location: app\src\main\res
-- a video of the game will be included
+- a video of the game is  included

+have Fun :)